PavanRangani/docs/docs/prd/incentive-stock/grant.md

 # Grant

-Total 5 types of Grant possible: NQSO, ISO, RSA, RSU & Carried Interest
+There are Total 5 types of Grants

+NQSO, ISO, RSA, RSU & Carried Interest

-Amoung the 5 types, Carried Interest is only applicable to Limited Partnership type of Incentive Stock
+Amoung the 5 types, Carried Interest is only applicable under only Limited Partnership type of Incentive Stock.
+NQSO, ISO, RSA, RSU are applicable under Private and Public type incentive stocks.

 ## Entity Details

 #### Stock Name

-Incentive stock.
-It can't be changed.
+Incentive stock of this grant

 #### Custodian